OpenMS/OpenMS-docs/docs/quick-reference/glossary.md

   Singular of spectrum.

 mass spectrum
   A mass spectrum is a type of plot of the ion signal as a function of the mass-to-charge ratio.
 These spectra are used to determine the elemental or isotopic signature of a sample, the masses of particles and of molecules, and to elucidate the chemical identity or structure of molecules and other chemical compounds.
+OpenMS represents a one dimensional mass spectrum using the class [MSSpectrum](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/release/latest/html/classOpenMS_1_1MSSpectrum.html).

 m/z
   mass to charge ratio.